Semantic search

 Matthew's work is concerned with how the shifting UK higher education policy environment has impacted painting education since the 1970s.
 Silvie explores the relationship between art schools and place and the emergence of art scenes by juxtaposing British and German art school systems.
 The conversation is chaired by Paul Haywood.

-"Art Schools, Place and Policy" took place on 20 March 2024 at Freelands Foundation, London.
+"Art Schools, Place and Policy" took place on as talk on 20 March 2024 at Freelands Foundation, London.

-Contributors: Paul Haywood (Dean of Academic Programmes for Art, Performance, Jewellery, Textiles and Materials, Product, Ceramics and Industrial Design at Central Saint Martins, University of the Arts London), Dr Silvie Jacobi (geographer, artist and arts manager) and Dr Matthew Macaulay (curator, researcher and painter).
+Originally chaired by Paul Haywood (Dean of Academic Programmes for Art, Performance, Jewellery, Textiles and Materials, Product, Ceramics and Industrial Design at Central Saint Martins, University of the Arts London).

 More like this